richie256/rtl-schedule/README.md

 # TODO List

 - [x] Finalize the coding.
-- [ ] Fully test GitHub Automated actions.
+- [x] Fully test GitHub Automated actions.
+- [x] Create a Docker container registry.
-- [ ] Add 24h expiration for the zip file.
+- [x] Add 24h expiration for the zip file.
+- [ ] Observed a problem with current datetime in Docker Raspberry Pi.
+- [ ] Create light mode for Raspberry Pi-friendly.
 - [ ] Indicate how to find a stop code.
-- [ ] Create a Docker container registry.
 - [ ] Sometimes, the rage of date in the file `calendar.txt` in the current zip file is in the future.

 ## Supported Architectures